9 Bean Rows CSA

 A. Each Monday, we send you this week's box list, plus all of the other veggies available.
 With a few simple clicks, you can customize your entire box.
 You may switch veggies out, add more veggies and/or purchase other items (including honey).

 Q. Can we ever switch out items at pick-up?

 A. Yes.
-It's easy to exchange up to two items for items of the same value at our farm or farm market pick-ups.
-We want to be flexible and meet your needs.
-If you are a drop-off, you should review what's in your upcoming box (I send and email out on Monday or Tuesday) and send an email ASAP to give us the chance to fulfill your exchange request.
+It's easy to exchange up to two items for items t our farm or farm market pick-ups.
+We want to be flexible and meet your needs if you decide not to do this ahead of time online.

 Q. May I add more items to my CSA box?